March 26, 2018

 Bowen’s proximity to Vancouver means it’s the quickest way to experience island life—including local flavours.
 The Savoury & Sweet Bowen tour offers leisurely indulgence with guided seasonal sampling of everything from handmade pies to French bistro fare.
-In all, eight stops—including island restaurants, a heritage orchard, and the self-proclaimed world’s smallest candy shop—pepper this outing that spotlights the best of Bowen.
+Seven or more stops—including island restaurants, a heritage orchard, and the self-proclaimed world’s smallest candy shop—pepper this outing that spotlights the best of Bowen.

 Vancouver-based Vine&hops offers an excellent way to explore the Fraser Valley’s burgeoning wine scene without wheels.
 You’ll stop at four wineries in six hours—just a hop, skip, and a sip from Vancouver’s city lights—sampling pours at establishments like Chaberton Estate Winery, Vista D’oro Farms & Winery, Township 7 Winery, and Backyard Vineyards.
 You’ll learn about the wine-making process at Chaberton, enjoy snacks throughout, and settle in during a locally infused lunch at Backyard Vineyards, your final stop.

 The Cowichan Valley’s warm, fertile landscape is an ideal setting for wineries, cideries, farms, and cheesemakers.
 All you need is a guide.
 Enter Vancouver Island Expeditions and their Taste of the Cowichan excursion that features stops at notable wineries and local producers during a day-long countryside cruise.
 Sip wine and nibble on artisanal cheese.
 Savour lunch on a pastoral patio and soak up the sun.